linsyking/meow-lang/docs/proof/research/OVERVIEW.md

   conservativity ⟹ L + more-definedness — characterize it).
 Standard
   battery per system; final design-space map + which deserve a paper section.

+TWO MORE STAGES LAUNCHED (user request, same day):
+- lim agent (research/scratch/lim/): the user's lim operator — iterate a unary L-expression E from the input until the orbit reaches an exact fixed point E(w) = w, undefined otherwise; no recursion; nested lim nodes allowed.
+Distinct from the paper's restart variant (which iterates a single pass and stops at the first B-free string): lim(pass) = restart exactly (fixed points of a pass = B-free strings), so lim strictly generalizes the restart row, and the iterand can BRANCH (if/eq inside) — that is the new power source.
+Seeded conjecture:
+  L+lim = partial computable via a FLAT-L 2CM step (fixed instruction template with the current instruction marker-wrapped, marker-delimited counters, constant-pattern dispatch/increment/decrement/zero-test; halt config = unique fixed point).
+Also: iteration hierarchy (where does universality kick in), convergence/totality undecidability, ω-limit reading as a second-stage extension (connects to §6.3 streams).
+- ONCE agent (research/scratch/once/): hinge 1 — is the once-primitive
+  L-reachable?
+Probe: "delete the leftmost b" ([eps/b]_1) in L. Seeded
+  routes: shadowing as first-occurrence selector (leftmost-first greedy freezing shadows overlapping later occurrences — a built-in leftmost selector), mark-then-discriminate with rep_n rounds (leftmost-ness is locally checkable: no mark to the left), escalate the paper's failed searches, and the invariant hunt under the known constraints (not unary-domain, not subsequentiality — delete-leftmost-b is itself left-subsequential, not growth, not piece-count).
+Coordination: systems agent owns L_k (k>=2) ladder; rev agent owns hinge 2; no known implication between the two hinges.

+ALSO (coordinator, this day): Corollary Inclusion Symmetry (cor:incl-symmetry in main.tex): R ⊑ L iff L ⊑ R — the two inclusion questions are one, by mirror algebra on thm:conjugation (R-class = m-image of L-class; mirroring an inclusion flips it).
+Landscape note updated: the right-to-left row's two open cells are one question.
+Build clean, 51 pages.
+R2 of the systems agent verified by me (battery reproduces; measure lemma statement gap caught and
+fixed: needs the MIRRORED split condition too — counterexample mu = ends-with-a; all machine checks remain valid since the 8 tested measures satisfy both directions; placement corollary survives).

+L+R ARC COMPLETE AND INTEGRATED (four rounds, all verified by coordinator):
+- R1: Collapse Criterion (L+R = L iff R<=L iff rho in L; rho = the R-pass as a
+  3-ary function); minimal scan-direction witness (d,c^2,c^3) unique up to renaming; prop:r2l-agree sharpened to biconditional (agree iff unbordered).
+- R2: Disjoint Commutation Lemma (alphabet-disjoint passes commute, every clause necessary; deletion-merging counterexample acb); one-alternation normal form refuted (156 tables need >=2 alternations; 4 sibling survivors robust against all two-block searches); thm:core transfers.
+- R3: all witness hunts negative (rho: 1,841,923 tables + 300K randomized;
+  [A/aa]^R: 592,447 + 1,574,748 + 74,525; rev in L+R: exhaustive + 400K +
+  genetic 400x400 to depth 11 plateauing at the palindrome points 13/31);
+  residue-routing obstruction analysis (R leaves run residues at run fronts, L computes them only at run ends); scope honest: pipeline templates only, DAG/junction-pattern expressions remain unexcluded.
+- R4: COMPLETE two-block impossibility over the 4 cross-letter halvings (closures saturate: pure 15 tables, composites 69, the 4 siblings outside at ANY depth; 4 of 64 three-pass words are not two-blocks); Orientation Lemma (produced-block/residue order flips between directions); growth transfers; five invariant operationalizations all falsified output-shaped (the strongest, first-difference offset, falls only to input-computed patterns = the rep escape hatch) => the separation must be dependence-structural; bookkeeping reconciled (S1 = 156 passes).
+- Paper: new section 5.6 "Both Directions at Once" (thm:union-collapse, lem:disjoint-comm, prop:no-2block, lem:orientation, conj:union with the
+  fourfold evidence paragraph); prop:r2l-agree upgraded to the biconditional
+  + rem:minwitness; landscape union row (three open cells in the r2l and union rows are ONE question); abstract/intro/conclusion clauses.
+53 pages, 0 errors, 0 overfull, no undefined refs.
+Files: research/scratch/lr/ (REPORT.md sections 3,5,8,10-12; lrcore.py; verify_r1/r2/r4.py;
+  search_r3.py; pilot_collapse.py).
+- Standing cross-agent thread: the shared obstruction (junction-local bounded left-context / right-to-left flow of unbounded info) is confirmed from both the once side (tie obstruction, P = takeWhile) and the L+R side (residue routing, v5 boundary through computed needles); rev agent's conjectures A/B/C are reordering-specific (predicted NOT to separate P).